 Now the time has come to think about what’s next.

-The City has hired a consultant to initiate an inclusive and equitable process to identify community preferences for future use of the site while also creating opportunities to begin increasing knowledge of and healing the wounds caused by the Innerbelt’s construction.
+From 2021-2023, Phase 1 of the Reconnecting Our Community initiative engaged with community members to identify community preferences for future use of the site while also creating opportunities to begin increasing knowledge of and healing the wounds caused by the Innerbelt’s construction.
+In late 2023, a report detailing the findings from that process was released.